spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `FetchX509SVID` RPC will always provide a Trust Bundle for the Trust Domain in which an SVID resides, however, it may also provide bundles for foreign Trust Domains.

 The `FetchX509Bundles` RPC returns a set of Trust Bundles keyed by the SPIFFE ID of the trust domain.
-Since this RPC does not return an SVID, all bundles are encoded in the same way in the response, whether they are for the trust domain in which the Server resides or are foreign.
+Since this RPC does not return an SVID, all bundles are encoded in the same way in the response, whether they are for the trust domain in which the server resides or are foreign.

 Inclusion of foreign bundles enables workloads to communicate *across* Trust Domains, and is the primary mechanism through which federation is enabled.
 A bundle representing a foreign Trust Domain is known as a *Federated Bundle*.